raspberrypilearning/interactive-animation/en/step_8.md

 --- task ---

 Change how your second sprite appears in relation to the first sprite.
-Layering sprites helps them appear three dimensional in relation to each other and within the backdrop.
+Layering sprites helps them appear three-dimensional in relation to each other and within the backdrop.

 --- collapse ---
 ---